ds-cloud-ai/ds-ai/README.md

 # ds-ai
-Portfolio as an AI engineer
+Portfolio for an AI developer